azurewithdanidu/azurewithdanidu.github.io/_posts/2025-11-28-azure-application-gateway-tcp-tls-termination-game-changer.md

 **Important Note**: This example uses native Bicep resources rather than Azure Verified Modules (AVM).
 Since the TCP/TLS proxy feature just reached GA, AVM support may still be maturing.
 Once you verify the latest AVM module version supports these new properties, you can migrate to AVM for cleaner, more maintainable code.
 Check the [AVM Application Gateway module](https://aka.ms/avm/res/network/applicationgateway) for updates.

-This template creates an Application Gateway specifically configured for TCP traffic - perfect for scenarios like SQL Server load balancing.
+This template creates an Application Gateway specifically configured for TCP traffic - perfect for scenarios like SFTP service load balancing.

 ```bicep